NAKAMURA SHINGORÔ I

 Career:

-Fall 1715: Shingorô goes back to Ôsaka.
+Fall 1715: Shingorô went back to Ôsaka.

-11th lunar month of 1717: Shingorô plays in Ôsaka at the Kado no Shibai the role of Amakawa Kinzô in the kaomise drama "Benten Chôja Uga no Tama", which was produced by Ogino Kinnojô.
+11th lunar month of 1717: Shingorô played in Ôsaka at the Kado no Shibai the role of Amakawa Kinzô in the kaomise drama "Benten Chôja Uga no Tama", which was produced by Ogino Kinnojô.

-1st lunar month of 1724: premiere at the Kado no Shibai of "Edoe Ukiyo Soga", an Edo-flavored new year drama welcoming in Ôsaka the Edo actor Ôtani Hiroji I; Shingorô plays the roles of Ninomiya Tarô, Kanki and Tachibotoke Tahei (Gokumon Shôbei) [more details].
+1st lunar month of 1724: premiere at the Kado no Shibai of "Edoe Ukiyo Soga", an Edo-flavored new year drama welcoming in Ôsaka the Edo actor Ôtani Hiroji I; Shingorô played the roles of Ninomiya Tarô, Kanki and Tachibotoke Tahei (Gokumon Shôbei) [more details].

-Fall 1724: Shingorô goes to Kyôto.
+Fall 1724: Shingorô went to Kyôto.

 11th lunar month of 1725: Shingorô played in Kyôto at Hayagumo Chôdayû's theater the role of the karô Kanamori Hanzaemon in the kaomise drama "Ôkamado Hatsumen Bako", which was produced by Sanogawa Mangiku; the role of Hanzaemon's nyôbô Komatsu was played by Sodeshima Genji.